villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 [5, 4, 3, 2, 1]
 ```

 The expansion of the `reverse/1` differs slightly from the earlier functions, but in principle works in a same way.
 The main difference is, that the the extracted `head` value is kept on the right-hand side of the join `++` operator.
 When prepended, the empty result from the call of `reverse([])` does not add in item to the front of the resulting list.

-## <a name="tail_call_optimization"></a> Tail call optimization
+## Tail call optimization
 <div class="key-concept">
 ![Key concept][lambda]<span>Tail call optimization</span>
 <p>The function we defined does not come without problems.
 The Elixir compiler supports a feature called *tail call optimization* (or tail call elimination) for recursive functions.
 Tail call optimization refers to the elimination of the actual recursive call in favor of transforming the recursive calls in to a loop.</p>